TosbackCgusBridge-Bot/CGUs-versions/Nfl/Privacy Policy.md

 The Services may contain links to other websites or online services that are operated and maintained by third parties and that are not under our control or maintained by us.
 Such links do not constitute an endorsement by us of those other websites, the content displayed therein, or the persons or entities associated therewith.
 This Privacy Policy does not apply to this third-party content.
 We encourage you to review the privacy policies of these third-party websites or services.

 **8\.
-Security**
+Data Security and Data Integrity**

-We have adopted security procedures to help protect against loss, misuse, and unauthorized access to the information you provide to us.
+We have adopted security procedures to help protect against loss, misuse, interference, disclosure, destruction, alteration and unauthorized access to the information you provide to us.
 When you enter sensitive information (such as a credit card number) and geo-location, we encrypt the transmission of that information using secure socket layer technology (SSL).
+We also maintain reasonable procedures to help ensure that such data is reliable for its intended use and is accurate, complete and current.

 Please note that no data transmission or storage can be guaranteed to be 100% secure.
 As a result, while we strive to protect your information and privacy, we cannot guarantee or warrant the security of any information you disclose or transmit to the Services and cannot be responsible for the theft, destruction, or inadvertent disclosure of your information.

 **9\.
 Data Retention**

-We will retain your information for as long as your account is active, as needed to provide you the Services, and as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
+We will retain your information only for as long as reasonably necessary for the purposes set out above, considering criteria such as applicable rules on statute of limitations, legal requirements and the duration of your use of our website and receipt of our Services.

 **10\.
 Children's Privacy**